 Now while Pleasantville Music Festival in NY wasn’t this year due to Corona.
-However it’s most definitely the most eco friendly one on the block.
-Volunteers checking if vendors have the right utensils to give out (aka compostable or biodegradable).
-These mostly ladies now how to put on an eco friendly show.
+However, it’s most definitely the most eco-friendly one on the block.
+Volunteers check if vendors have the right utensils to give out (aka compostable or biodegradable).
+These mostly ladies know how to put on an eco-friendly show.

-More importantly in the music industry, it’s imperative for each one of us to to act out.
-As a result, promote the need for sustainability.
+More importantly, in the music industry, it’s imperative for each one of us to act out.
+As a result, it promotes the need for sustainability.

 Grassroots,Outside Lands, Sweet Life, Lollapalooza, and Lighting In A Bottle in the States, or DGTL in Amsterdam.
 There’s plenty more out there, with festivals, big and small, old and new, rising to the occasion to forward as many green initiatives as they can.